2011 NBA playoffs: (2) Los Angeles Lakers vs. (3) Dallas Mavericks

 This was the fourth playoff meeting between these two teams, with the Lakers winning the first three meetings.

-The Mavericks won the first two games of the series in Los Angeles, including overcoming a 16-point late third-quarter deficit in Game 1.
-The Mavericks then overcame another second-half deficit in Game 3 to win 98–92.
-In Game 4, the Mavericks blew out the Lakers 122–86, sweeping the two-time defending NBA champions from the playoffs.
-In that game, Dallas scored 20 three-pointers, equaling an NBA record.
-Mavericks sixth man Jason Terry led the team in scoring with 32 points while making 9 of his 10 3-point attempts, tying another NBA playoff record that would go unequaled for nearly five years.
-Also in the same game, Andrew Bynum was ejected and eventually fined and suspended for five games of the next season after he committed a flagrant foul on J. J. Barea.
+The Mavericks won the first two games in Los Angeles, including overcoming a 16-point deficit late in the third quarter of Game 1.
+Dallas overcame another second-half deficit to win Game 3, 98–92.
+In Game 4, the Mavericks blew out the Lakers, 122–86, sweeping the two-time defending NBA champions.
+Dallas equaled an NBA record in that game by sinking 20 three-pointers.
+Mavericks sixth man Jason Terry led the team in scoring with 32 points while making nine of his ten long-range attempts, tying another NBA playoff record that would go unequaled for nearly five years.
+Also in the same game, Andrew Bynum was ejected—and eventually fined and suspended for five games of the next season—after committing a flagrant foul on J. J. Barea.

-This series was the first time a team coached by Phil Jackson was swept in the playoffs.
+This series was the one and only time a team coached by Phil Jackson was swept out of the NBA Playoffs.